 - ACT sub-scores resulting from non-college reportable accommodations can be used for graduation options, but the scores are non-college reportable. - ACT sub-scores resulting from Residual ACT Testing cannot be used for graduation options. - This option is available regardless of when the student took the SATP2, PARCC, or MAP/MAAP assessments. - The college credit option is only applicable if the student is enrolled in high school and college at the same time.
-Student must meet the dual enrollment/dual credit admissions requirements of the community college partnering with the school district. - The Graduation Options listed below are applicable to any EOC assessment.
+Student must meet the dual enrollment/dual credit admissions requirements of the community college partnering with the school district.

-Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/ Enrollment C or higher in College Algebra C or higher in College Biology & corresponding lab Corhigher in College English Comp I C or higher in College American History II ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the following: + CPAS score th MS-CPAS OR Perkins require Perkins requirements OR Industry Certification 1 Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
-ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 1.
-CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification 2.
+Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/ Enrollment C or higher in College C or higher in Corhigher in C or higher in College Algebra College Biology & College English American History II corresponding lab Comp I ASVAB n scores are not allowable) f the following: + 1.
+CPAS score th hat meets the attainment l evel assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification Assessment Blueprint.
+ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification 2.
 Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
 Beginning in School Year 2022-2023, the MS-CPAS will no longer be administered.